beeware/toga/docs/reference/api/mainwindow.rst

 Usage
 -----

-A main window of an application is a :class:`toga.Window` that can serve as the main interface to an application.
+A :class:`toga.MainWindow` is a :class:`toga.Window` that can serve as the main interface to an application.
 If the platform places menus inside windows, a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).
 It may also contain a toolbar.

-The title of the window will default to the formal name of the app.
+In addition to the platform's default commands, user-defined commands can be added to the :class:`toga.MainWindow`'s menu by adding them to :attr:`~toga.App.commands`.
+Toolbar items can be added by adding them to :attr:`~toga.MainWindow.toolbar`; any command added to the toolbar will be automatically added to the App's commands as well.

 .. code-block:: python